vertica/vertica-sqlalchemy-dialect/README.md

 ### Vertica-Python

-[vertica-python](https://github.com/vertica/vertica-python) is needed to use the Vertica-SQLAlchemy-Dialect however, the connector does not need to be installed as the dialect installation takes care of it.
+[vertica-python](https://github.com/vertica/vertica-python) is needed to use the Vertica-SQLAlchemy-Dialect.
+The connector does not need to be installed as the dialect installation takes care of it.

 Note: We recommend using the vertica-python connector.
 However, the dialect also allows connecting using [pyodbc](https://pypi.org/project/pyodbc/).
 More instructions are at the end of this README.